 [F] 903.3.1.3 NFPA 13D sprinkler systems.
-Where allowed, automatic sprinkler systems installed in one-and two-family dwellings and townhouses shall be installed throughout in accordance with NFPA 13D.
+Auto-matic sprinkler systems installed in one- and two-family dwellings, Group R-3, R-4 Condition 1 and townhouses shall be permitted to be installed throughout in accordance with NFPA 13D.